HarshTheGarg/rpsOdin/README.md

 # Rock Paper Scissors

-Now with a gui in development!
+Simply click on the buttons and look at the score.
+The game goes on until someone scores 5 points.

-Just click on the buttons for your choice and take a look at the console for the results!
+No copyrights intended